 Arriving at Gulf Shores Plantation where we always stayed in a condo on the beach.
 We usually got there about sundown and would rush out to the balcony before unpacking to breathe in the salt air.
 There were bunk beds in the hallway, and my sister and I would race over to see who could claim the top bunk first.

-After breakfast, we would head out to the beach after Momma sufficiently slathered us in sunscreen – we used to say that she made us look like Casper the ghost!
-We would all walk down the boardwalk together – my dad, my sister and me – and I remember how excited we all would get at the first glimpse of sugar white sand sparkling and shimmering in the distance.
+After breakfast, we would head out to the beach after Momma sufficiently slathered us in sunscreen.
+We used to say she made us look like Casper the ghost!
+We would walk down the boardwalk together – my dad, my sister and me – and I remember how excited we would get at the first glimpse of sugar white sand shimmering in the distance.
 We would spend most of the day at the beach, only coming back in for sandwiches at lunch.

 Looking down from the boardwalk entrance, the sand glittered like gold.
 It literally felt like sugar running through your hands when you picked it up.
 It was soft, smooth and pliable, and perfect for making sand castles – as long as you mixed in enough water.
 The Gulf Coast reminds me of some of our happiest times as a family.

-We had this flimsy raft; it was the first thing we bought from the grocery store on our way into Gulf Shores.
-We would spend hours riding the waves with my dad.
+We also had this flimsy raft.
+It was the first thing we bought from the grocery store on our way into Gulf Shores.
+We would spend hours riding waves with my dad.
 All three of us would climb on that raft while my dad pulled us out into the waves.
-We got knocked off and knocked down so many times, but would laugh so hard every time despite getting mouthfuls of saltwater and skinned knees from falling down into the sand.
+We got knocked off so many times, but would laugh so hard every time despite getting mouthfuls of saltwater and skinned knees from falling down into the sand.

 My sisters and I also loved collecting shells.
 The best time was late afternoon during high-tide.
 When the sun started sinking, we strolled down the beach and scoured the shore for sand dollars and bright-colored shells wrapped in curvy shapes.

 How did these vacations bring your family closer together?